prameshbhattarai/distributed-caching/README.md

 # distributed-caching
-Example to embedded distributed caching with in multiple servers
+Embedded distributed caching with in multiple servers using [groupcache](https://github.com/mailgun/groupcache)